Ihtheram/CS_Study_Docs/Artificial Intelligence/AI Q&A (GH Copilot genereated).md

     2. Unsupervised Learning: In unsupervised learning, the model is trained on unlabeled data, where the input features do not have corresponding target labels.
 The model learns to identify patterns and relationships in the data without explicit guidance.
 Examples of unsupervised learning tasks include clustering and dimensionality reduction.
     3. Semi-supervised Learning: The combination or middle ground between Supervised and Unsupervised.
 This often starts with using the smaller, labelled dataset to guide initial model setup and then tests that model against the unlabelled dataset to uncover new connections or information about the data.
 Generally used as a cost-effective alternative if it costs too much to label data.
 Examples of semi-supervised learning tasks include image recognition and speech recognition.
     4. Reinforcement Learning: In reinforcement learning, the model learns through trial and error by interacting with an environment and receiving feedback in the form of rewards or penalties.
 The model learns to take actions that maximize cumulative rewards over time.
 Examples of reinforcement learning tasks include game playing and robotic control.

   - #### What are some Machine Learning Algorithms?
     There are many machine learning algorithms, each designed to solve specific types of problems.
 Some common machine learning algorithms include:
-    - Linear regression: This algorithm is used to predict numerical values, based on a linear relationship between different values.
+    - **Linear regression**: *Predicts numerical values*, based on a linear relationship between different values.
 For example, the technique could be used to predict house prices based on historical data for the area.
-    - Logistic regression: This supervised learning algorithm makes predictions for categorical response variables, such as “yes/no” answers to questions.
+    - **Logistic regression**: Supervised learning algorithm, makes predictions for *categorical response variables*, such as “yes/no” answers to questions.
 It can be used for applications such as classifying spam and quality control on a production line.
-    - Clustering: Using unsupervised learning, clustering algorithms can identify patterns in data so that it can be grouped.
-Computers can help data scientists by identifying differences between data items that humans have overlooked.
+    - **Clustering**: Using unsupervised learning, *identifies patterns in data* so that it can be grouped.
+Helps identifying differences between data items.
-    - Decision trees: Decision trees can be used for both predicting numerical values (regression) and classifying data into categories.
+    - **Decision trees**: Used for both *predicting numerical values (regression) and classifying data into categories*.
 Decision trees use a branching sequence of linked decisions that can be represented with a tree diagram.
-One of the advantages of decision trees is that they are easy to validate and audit, unlike the black box of the neural network.
+This algorithm is easy to validate and audit, unlike the black box of the neural network.
-    - Random forests: In a random forest, the machine learning algorithm predicts a value or category by combining the results from a number of decision trees.
+    - **Random forests**: *Combine the results from a number of decision trees* and predicts a value or category.
-    - Neural networks: Neural networks  simulate the way the human brain works, with a huge number of linked processing nodes.
-Neural networks are good at recognizing patterns and play an important role in applications including natural language translation, image recognition, speech recognition, and image creation.
+    - **Neural networks**: Simulate the way the human brain works, with a *huge number of linked processing nodes*, are good at recognizing patterns and play an important role in applications such as natural language translation, image recognition, speech recognition, and image creation.
     	- Neural network Uses a series of node called neurons that perform some calculation based off the input features and the interal weights of the node (normally this means we'll have a weight for each input feature and we'll multiply the weight by the feature itself).
 This will allow the network to make some decision (prediction or a classification) and then the accuracy of this is usually checked against the label of the data and a process call back propigation is used to update the weights and make the model more accurate.

 ### What is an LLM?